bseverns/drone-chorus/README.md

 * * *

+## Safety checklist highlights (read before props spin)

+- **Physical safety** — Follow the [Safety Checklist](docs/checklists/SAFETY.md).
+Indoors?
+Keep prop guards on, set throttle limits, and respect no-fly bubbles for the crew and audience.
+- **Hearing safety** — Gain-stage inside Rack using the patch cards, then set hard limiters in OBS or your interface.
+No surprise feedback loops.
+- **RF discipline** — Log every pack and channel in `logs/` so you can track interference trends and battery health.
+- **Data hygiene** — Treat the bridge like a live instrument.
+Keep cables tidy, label USB ports, and document any ad-hoc tweaks in the pilot log.

+Print the checklist and tape it to the flight case; we’re punk but not reckless.

+* * *

 ## OBS
 Import `obs/DroneChorus_SceneCollection.json`, then relink: **FPV Capture**, **VCV Rack (Window)**, **Program Audio**.
 Studio Mode recommended.

+* * *

+## Teaching / community toolkit

+- Run through the repo tour above, then hand folks the [Experience Playbook](docs/EXPERIENCE_PLAYBOOK.md) for drills.
+- Record each rehearsal in `logs/`—treat them as lab reports you can annotate later.
+- Encourage learners to fork the YAML maps, tweak ranges, and PR back their favorite voicings.
+- When in doubt, pair a newcomer with the telemetry playback flow so they can experiment without airspace stress.

 * * *